AlbertoV5/DxTracker-Reaper/README.md

 ## Installation (Conda Environment)

+## Configuration
+You can modify values on DxTracker.ini

+`hoplength = 1` `framelength = 3` Granularity of Embeded Utterance Frames for guide track (in seconds).

+`threshold = 0.9` The score/confidence threshold for returning a frame (ratio).

+`overlapitems = True` Reaper, new project items can overlap between different Dx tracks (based on hop and frame length).

 ## How to Use
 ### Step 1: Setup your session for Guide Track and number of speakers (4 in this case)
 ![Step1](Guide/step1.gif)